sureshbathala01/Primary-Vagrant/README.md

 ###node.js

-The latest stable node.js version is installed, if you want to pre-installed packages just add them to *manifests/nodejs.pp*.
+The latest stable node.js version is installed, if you want to pre-install packages just add them to *manifests/nodejs.pp*.

 Example: